NicolaNardino/Blockchain.Ethereum/README.md

 I've set up my Ethereum local environment as follows:
   - Run a full node by geth on the localhost: ```geth --rpcapi "personal,db,eth,net,web3" --rpc --rinkeby```.
   The --rpc option enables the HTTP-RPC server on the node, then used by web3j to establish the connection from the web application.
-  - Created 3 accounts.
   - For the sake of experimenting, I've installed an ethereum wallet UI, which I then connected to the above node.
-  - Created two accounts by the geth command line and got them some Ethers on the Rinkeby testnet, https://faucet.rinkeby.io/.
+  - Created three accounts by the geth command line and got them some Ethers on the Rinkeby testnet, https://faucet.rinkeby.io/.
   - Fully synchronized on both mainnet and testnet but connected the web application to the testnet only.

 Web3j is used to interact with the Ethereum Network.